sergioshev/parquet-metrics-copy-and-rename/README.md

 # Steps before deploy the cloud function (infrastructure setup)
-All following steps assume you are logged in gcloud, and gcloud/gsutil is correctly installed
+All following steps assume you are logged in the cloud, and gcloud/gsutil terminal commands are correctly installed

 - Login to google cloud and setup default project id
 ```